lancachenet/lancachenet.github.io/_docs/common-issues.md

 * Port 53: so that DNS requests can be directed.

 These are usually in heavy rotation by the Unraid UI.
 While some users have managed to add another IP and move some services around there is an easier way.
 Simply run up an Ubuntu VM on Unraid.
 You can assign an uncontested IP to your VM with ease and now you are on the "happy path" for install.
 Use the Separation of Concerns principle and put your caching all inside one easy to operate wrapped up VM of its own.

+Additionally, you should not use Unraid's shared cache pool as Lanaches's storage as Unraid treats it's cache pool in a particular way which can cause issues like 99% complete downloads and more.
+Instead, setup a separate drive pool for use by Lancache.

 ## Slow Download Speeds